 More great news for brands and advertisers.
 Snapchat will also allow companies to see how many app installs their ads generate over time, broken down into one, seven and 28 day statistics.
 Snapchat’s Snap Ads tool will even offer in-app event tracking so advertisers and brands can see how people who installed their app really use it.
 They can also measure things like signups and purchases.

 According to the latest estimated figures from eMarketer, an incredible 2.48 billion people worldwide used a social network of some kind last year, which works out at about one in three.
 What’s more, mobile phones are the most-used devices for accessing social media.
 82.5% of social network users accessing via a mobile phone at least once a month in 2017.

 The most-used social network in the world is Facebook, with more than 1.54 billion people using the site at least once a month last year.
 Instagram was another popular choice, with almost 594 million regular users in 2017.
 Making up around 24% of all total social network users globally, the majority of users are from North America and Western Europe.

-Talk of fake news is still very much ongoing, we have even mentioned it on this blog before, so you know it’s important.
+Talk of fake news is still very much ongoing, we have even mentioned it in our November #ThinkSearch wrapup, so you know it’s important.
 Well, Google has been responding to immense pressure to help combat the spread of fake or otherwise unreliable news articles.
 They have already gone so far as to ban publishers who promote fake news ads.

 They are tweaking their algorithm to help reduce the spread of “non-authoritative-information” as well as adding handy fact-check tags.
 This would mean that lots of inbound links or keywords would not be enough to see news articles rise through the ranks on Google.
 They would also have to appear relevant and backed up by a certain degree of authority.